nkall/CMPM20/A2/README.md

 The only external library used was jQuery 1.11.2, a free and open source library for JavaScript that simplifies some HTML scripting.
 This file has been included for convenience.

+PLEASE NOTE: None of the art assets used in this game are my intellectual property.
+They were all taken off of the web with only minor modifications by myself.
+Please let me know this is unacceptable practice for future assignments.